vdurante/asp.net_n-layered_web_applications/README.md

 After bad experiences with my first company, I felt the necessity to seek best practices on web development.
 From this experience on, I started investing several hours per week studying theories related to my fields of interest: Computer Engineering, Computer Science, and Web Development in C#.

-However, this time I decided to write a book on my free time to document everything I learned during these past years of studies and practices.
+However, I believe that knowledge must not be kept to ourselves.
+Knowledge must be shared.
+This time I decided to write a book on my free time to document everything I learned during these past years of studies and practices.
 I didn't intend to write everything from zero, since I don't feel capable of doing so.
-Instead, I decided to compile only the important segments in a simplistic book that would allow a complete beginner to program web applications the right way.
+Instead, I decided to compile only the important segments in a simplistic book that would allow a complete beginner to develop web applications the right way.

 I must make it clear that apart from the practical examples (Part II and onward), I didn't generate all the content of this book.
 I call it a book due to its size, but I see it as fragments of important and spread concepts that I stumbled upon during my research and studies.
 Everything is available for free on the internet.
 You can read more about these resources at "Extra Resources" sections throughout Part I.